CherWeiYuan/GeneScanner/README.md

 # GeneScanner

+Automated data cleaning and exon assignment to GeneScan peaks.

 # Overview

 GeneScanner reads a raw GeneScan datasheet, removes dirty peaks, calculates the percentage area of each peak among all peaks in the sample.
-Output a cleaned csv datasheet and plot of peaks before and after processing:
+Output a cleaned csv datasheet and plot of peaks before and after processing (see image below).
+The peaks are then assigned user-defined exons based on size (bp).

 ![alt text](https://github.com/CherWeiYuan/GeneScanner/blob/main/miscellaneous/sample_plot.png?raw=true)